-This New England Clam Chowder will knock your socks off!
-This easy chowder recipe makes perfect comfort food for a cold night.
-Made with bacon, plenty of potatoes, and with just the right amount of cream, you will be a chowder master with our instructions how to make this clam chowder perfectly.
-Grab some beer bread, a delicious bacon spinach salad, and make this the perfect well rounded meal.
+This New England Clam Chowder is the absolute best!
+This easy clam chowder recipe makes perfect comfort food for a cold night.
+Made with bacon, plenty of potatoes, and with just the right amount of cream, you will be a chowder master with my instructions for how to make clam chowder.
+Make some beer bread and a delicious bacon spinach salad, for the perfect well rounded meal.

 HOW TO MAKE NEW ENGLAND CLAM CHOWDER

 When I first published this blog post, I told the story of how Nathan has been making this soup for years, but I had never been a big fan because the broth was pretty liquidy.
 I mean, a New England Clam Chowder should have a nice and thick creamy broth.
 And then I watched Nathan make the soup.
 After combining the bacon fat and the flour, he just poured in the clam juice in one big fell swoop.
 (Cue the horror face emoji.)

 The key to this recipe working well is to add the clam juice really slowly.
 I’m talking like two tablespoons at a time when you first start adding it.
 You want it to be a nice gummy mess with the little bit of clam juice being absorbed each time before you add in more.
 Do you see how creamy it is in the photos??
 That’s what you are going for.

 - Add the diced thick cut bacon to the preheated stock pot.
 No need for any oil guys!

 - Cook until crisp.
 Add in the onions and celery, cooking until they are tender.
 Add in the garlic, cooking for 30 seconds so as not to burn it.

 - Mix in the flour.

 - Very slowly stir in the clam juice.
 Start with about two tablespoons at a time, whisking it in until the liquid is absorbed and then adding more.
 At the end you can add more at a time and more quickly.